A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Finding a nonlocal symmetry

-In fact, the only case where $N \neq N_0$ can occur is if the polynomials $Q+z\,P$ and $N$ have a non-constant polynomial factor in common.
-We will deal with this `degenerate' case later.
-For now, let's see how to improve the procedure {\it NLS}$_{1}$ for rational 2ODEs in which the equality $N=N_0$ is contemplated.
-In this case, we have (in advance) knowledge of the component $N$ of the vector field $\mathfrak{I}$.
-In this way, the equations (\ref{eq3s}) for the pairs $(P,N)$ and $(Q,N)$ become conditions for only one unknown polynomial.
-We will see that, as a consequence, the procedure for determining the other component of $\mathfrak{I}$ becomes a full algorithm.
+\begin{obs} The only case where $P_3 \neq N$ can occur is if the polynomials $P_3$ and $P_1+z\,P_2$ have a non-constant polynomial factor in common.
+We will deal with this `degenerate' case in another paper. \end{obs}

-\begin{teor} Let $I \in L_S$ be a first integral of the rational {\em 2ODE (\ref{r2ode})} and let $\mathfrak{X}$ and $\mathfrak{I}$ be polynomial vector fields defined as above.
-If $N$ and $Q+z\,P$ are coprime polynomials, then the calculation of the components of the vector field $\mathfrak{I}$ via equations {\em (\ref{eq3s})} is a full algorithm. \end{teor}

-{\it Proof.} Based on the assumptions of the theorem ($I \in L_S$; $N$ and $Q+z\,P$ are coprime) the 2EDO can be written as